-The boot options have been consolidated in Windows 8 into a single menu, called the “boot options menu,” providing access to repair tools and options for changing Windows startup behavior, such as enabling debugging, booting into safe mode, and launching into a recovery environment.
+The boot options have been consolidated in Windows 8 and 10 into a single menu, called the “boot options menu,” providing access to repair tools and options for changing Windows startup behavior, such as enabling debugging, booting into safe mode, and launching into a recovery environment.

 The days of pressing a function key or Esc to interrupt the boot process and get into the BIOS configuration (in UEFI enabled systems) are gone.
-There are three ways of accessing the new boot options menu in Windows 8 and we’ll show you how.
+There are three ways of accessing the new boot options menu in Windows 8 or 10 and we’ll show you how.

-Instead of fully rebooting, the blue boot options menu displays.
+Once you’ve done this, instead of fully rebooting, the blue boot options menu displays.
 To access the options for refreshing or resetting your PC or to use the advanced tools, click Troubleshoot.

 You can choose to Refresh your PC, Reset your PC, or access Advanced options.